jamescherti/compile-angel.el/README.md

   (push "/init.el" compile-angel-excluded-path-suffixes)
   (push "/early-init.el" compile-angel-excluded-path-suffixes)

-  ;; A global mode that compiles .el files before they are loaded ;; using `load' or `require'.
+  ;; A global mode that compiles .el files when they are loaded ;; using `load' or `require'.
   (compile-angel-on-load-mode 1))
 ```